Login Deutsch

 </bookmarks>

-Show a single bookmark
+Get a single bookmark

-Returns a single bookmark.
+Returns a single bookmark by its ID.

-Response : 200 OK
+Status: 200 OK

 <?xml version="1.0" encoding="UTF-8"?>